jlnav/user-guides/docs/polaris/workflows/libensemble.md

 # libEnsemble

-libEnsemble is a Python toolkit for running dynamic ensembles of calculations.
-Users provide generator and simulator functions to express their ensembles, where the generator can steer the ensemble based on previous results.
-A library of example functions is available which can be modified as needed.
-These functions can submit external executables at any scale and in a portable way.
-System details are detected, and dynamic resource management is provided. libEnsemble can be used in a consistent manner on laptops, clusters, and supercomputers with minimal required dependencies.
+libEnsemble is a Python toolkit for running dynamic, portable ensembles of calculations on or across laptops, clusters, and supercomputers. libEnsemble autodetects system details and can dynamically manage resources.

+Users select or provide generator and simulator functions to express their ensembles, and the generator steers the ensemble based on previous simulator results.
+Such functions can submit and coordinate external executables at any scale.
+A library of example functions is available.

 ## Getting libEnsemble on Polaris